-The Aboriginal Families Study builds on a ten-year partnership between the Healthy Mothers Healthy Families group and the Aboriginal Health Council of South Australia.
+The Aboriginal Families Study builds on a ten-year partnership between the Intergenerational Health group and the Aboriginal Health Council of South Australia.
 The study is an important resource for understanding factors influencing health, well-being and resilience among Aboriginal children and their mothers living in urban, regional and remote areas of South Australia.

 Stage 1 involved 344 families living in Adelaide, West Coast Communities (including Ceduna and Port Lincoln), Port Augusta, Whyalla, Murray Bridge, Mount Gambier and surrounding areas.
 Stage 2 follow-up is on track for completion between November 2017 and June 2019.
 The study has a strong interest in factors that promote resilience and positive health outcomes despite experiences of social adversity.

 Findings from Stage 1 of the study are being used to inform strategies for strengthening antenatal and postnatal care, and early childhood services to benefit Aboriginal families and communities.
 Data from Stage 2 of the study will provide a richer, longitudinal picture of factors promoting the health and wellbeing of Aboriginal children and their families.

 The Aboriginal Families Study is funded by the National Health and Medical Research Council.